Water Mill, New York

 Water Mill is a hamlet and a census-designated place (CDP) within the Town of Southampton on Long Island in Suffolk County, New York, United States.
-The population of the CDP was 1,559 at the 2010 census.
+As of the 2020 census, Water Mill had a population of 2,506.
 Its ZIP Code is 11976.

 As of 2024, Water Mill is the third most expensive ZIP Code in the United States and the second most expensive ZIP code in New York State.
 The median home price was $5,885,000.

 History

 In 1644, England gave Edward Howell 40 acre of land near the new settlement of Southampton to build a mill for settlers to grind their grain into meal.
 It became a landmark, and people began referring to other settlements that popped up as "east or west of the watermill."
 By the 1800s, the area was known as Water Mills and was later changed to Water Mill.
 Howell's Water Mill was listed on the National Register of Historic Places in 1983.
 Today, the hamlet boasts its status as the only settlement on the South Fork of Long Island with both a functioning watermill and windmill.
 Both the Watermill (ref#83004175) and the James Corwith gristmill (ref#78001919) are landmarked in the NRHP.
 Today Water Mill is a resort community of beautiful beaches, farms and mega mansions.
 Celebrities and public figures such as Richard Gere, Jennifer Lopez, Matt Lauer, Senator Frank Lautenberg, Steven Schwartzman and Bruce Blakeman own homes or have vacationed there.
 Louise Fitzhugh's young adult novel The Long Secret takes place in Water Mill.

-In November 2012 the Parrish Art Museum opened in Water Mill after relocating from Southhampton where it was founded in 1898.
+In November 2012 the Parrish Art Museum opened in Water Mill after relocating from Southampton where it was founded in 1898.

 In June 2025, former chief Hillary Clinton staffer Huma Abedin married Alex Soros, son of billionaire George Soros at the Soros Family estate in Water Mill; the guest list included prominent Democratic Party figures and Edi Rama, former PM of Albania.